 Far too many owners of these vehicles with claimed cheat devices do not believe there is any harm caused to their trucks.
 Whether the environmental components of ‘clean diesel’ vehicles matter to you, the fact remains there are specific economic damages associated with a truck that does not operate as represented.
 So, what’s the claim of Ford truck owners in this Super Duty emissions matter?

-- Depreciation of vehicle value, especially on resale, due to market concerns about what repairs will be required to bring these vehicles into compliance
+- Depreciation of vehicle value, especially on resale, due to market concerns about what repairs will be required to bring these vehicles into regulatory compliance

-- Fraud damages as a result of Ford’s claims surrounding the performance, MPG’s environmental benefit and overall quality of these vehicles
+- Fraud damages as a result of Ford’s marketing claims surrounding the performance, MPG’s environmental benefit and overall quality of these vehicles

-- If these claims are correct, those who purchased their vehicle due to its environmental impact have, instead, been driving a vehicle with a significantly worse environmental impact than a gasoline-based vehicle.
+- If these claims are correct, those who purchased their vehicle due to its improved environmental impact have, instead, been driving a vehicle with a significantly worse environmental impact than a gasoline-based vehicle.
 Worse yet, once corrected, vehicle performance, including power, MPG’s and resale value, may be impacted

 A BRIEF TIMELINE OF DIESEL EMISSION SCANDAL

-As noted, Ford is just one of several manufacturers that have been accused of using software or devices to represent emission numbers that do not align with any reality.
+As noted, Ford is just one of several manufacturers that have been accused of using cheat software or devices to represent emission numbers that do not align with any reality.

 A brief summary includes,